-Making research data more Findable, Accessible, Interoperable and Reusable (FAIR) provides a range of benefits to researchers, research communities, research infrastructure facilities and research organisations alike, including:
+Making research outputs more Findable, Accessible, Interoperable and Reusable (FAIR) provides a range of benefits to researchers, research communities, research infrastructure facilities and research organisations alike, including:

 - increasing the visibility and citations of research

 - improving the reproducibility and reliability of research

 - staying aligned with international standards and approaches

 - attracting new partnerships with researchers, business, policy and broader communities

 - enabling new research questions to be answered